Contents

 area.
 Several alternative window layouts are provided where

-views are shown simultaneously, such as having the List view at
+views are shown simultaneously, such as having all the List views

 the bottom of the window and the Day view along the right edge.